Help us improve

 If not found, install it:

 Optibot needs authentication before running reviews.
-There are two methods:
+Pick the right path for the situation:

 optibot login

-This opens a browser for OAuth.
+Opens a browser for OAuth.
+New users are guided through account setup (creating an organization) before being redirected back.
 The token is stored in ~/.optibot/config.json and lasts 90 days.

 optibot apikey list # See all keys with creation/last-used dates